hwilliams10/hwilliams10.github.io/_posts/2020-05-02-bias-variance.md

 ### So how does this relate to machine learning models?

 Trying to find a balance between being "too general" and "too specific" is also a challenge with developing machine learning models.
-This is what people are referring to when they talk about **bias-variance tradeoff***.
+This is exactly what people are referring to when they talk about the **bias-variance tradeoff**.

 Machine learning algorithms use training data to develop a model, and then we check the model against test data to see how well it works.
-If our model is too general, we say it is **underfitted** and has a **high-bias**.
+If our model is too general, we say it is *underfitted* and has a ***high-bias***.
 This means our model might be too simple to capture the key relationship or pattern.
-If it is too specific, we say it is **overfitted** and has a **high-variance**.
+If it is too specific, we say it is *overfitted* and has a ***high-variance***.
 This means our model fits our example data really well, but might not be very good at making predictions.

 The two plots below show extreme examples of underfitting and overfitting.
 The black x's represent the training data, and the blue and green lines show the relationship that the model developed.